Shootzz/GTA-Linux-Server/README.md

 ## Usage

-After creating your user in linux for GTA, you can use this script from home directory of your user to install GTA server.
+After creating your user in linux for GTA, you can use "install.sh" script from home directory of your user to install GTA server.
+Then, you can start your server by using "start.sh" script.